processone/docker-ejabberd/ecs/README.md

 ## Clustering

-When setting several Docker containers to form a [cluster of ejabberd nodes](https://docs.ejabberd.im/admin/guide/clustering/), each one must have a different
+When setting several containers to form a
+[cluster of ejabberd nodes](https://docs.ejabberd.im/admin/guide/clustering/), each one must have a different
 [Erlang Node Name](https://docs.ejabberd.im/admin/guide/security/#erlang-node-name)